-Winter trip planning
+Winter trip shape

 Breckenridge Ski Trip

 Ski-trip rule: decide whether lift access or town time matters more.
 Peak 8 and Peak 9 stays win when you want the easiest ski mornings.
-Main Street and the north end of town win when the group cares about dinners, bars, and lower lodging friction.
+Main Street and the north end of town win when the group cares about dinners, bars, and lower lodging hassle.

 Arrival day